adinrama20/Mini-Project-API-Presentation/README.md

 # Mini-Project-API-Presentation

-You can running on your browser using `https://miniproject-api-presentation-3c84f90c5a0b.herokuapp.com/miniproject-api-docs/` to view the documentation from this api

 The following steps will guide you through the installation process of Mini Project API Presentation for running in a development environment locally on your machine:
 1. Clone the latest version of Mini Project API Presentation from the repository
 2. Run `npm install` to install the required Node.js dependencies